Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 • Shipping might be required if your marketplace deals with peer-to-peer product selling.

-• Identify verification protocols are useful for trust-intensive markets, like peer-to-peer apartment rentals, babysitting, or the like.
+• Identity verification protocols are useful for trust-intensive markets, like peer-to-peer apartment rentals, babysitting, or the like.

 Sharetribe supports all of the marketplace essentials out of the box, and you can easily expand the offering with third-party integrations or through custom development.

-How to build a peer-to-peer marketplace in four steps
+How to build a peer-to-peer marketplace in 5 steps

 Building a successful peer-to-marketplace business doesn’t have to be a months-long, expensive project.